 For our customers looking for the best possible email deliverability, Nutshell supports a number of custom DNS records to enhance your email reputation.
 Here’s how to set it up, and what it all means.

 Who this is for

 This article is for customers who are already following our recommendations on email deliverability.
 To take advantage of the tools in this article, you will need the ability to add records to your domain’s name server or DNS.
-Often, your DNS server is provided by your domain registrar, e.g. GoDaddy or Namecheap.
+Often, your DNS is provided by your domain registrar, e.g. GoDaddy or Namecheap.

 Personalize your Return-Path, DKIM, and SPF domains

 Emails sent with Nutshell Marketing always come from your email address.
-But there are other email routing headers in the messages Nutshell sends which refer to our domain names and those of our infrastructure provider, Amazon Web Services (AWS).
+There are also other email routing headers in the messages Nutshell sends which refer to our domain names.
 You may see these as depotstreetmail.com and amazonses.com.

 One of the core features of Nutshell Marketing is that we receive the bounces to your marketing outreach and use them to keep your audience lists clean.
 To do this, even though messages are sent with a From address that belongs to you, we use a Return-Path header which instructs bounces to come to us.
 (Services like Mailchimp and Constant Contact use this same technique).